 Papillomavirus, despite negative paps

 Good morning, everyone.
 I’m writing to you because my world has collapsed for a week.
-I would like to hear the HPV experiences of someone who has been through what I’m going through.
+I would like to hear the experiences of someone who has been through HPV and what I’m going through.
 I’m 25 years old, and since I was 17, I have regularly gone to an HPV gynaecologist at least once a year, complete with a pap test.
 In 2011, the pap smear was positive for type 2 papilloma.

 The gynaecologist told me that it was not a worrying type and gave me a very mild treatment consisting only of douching and ovules.
 I did this treatment, and after a few months, I did the pap exam again, and it came out negative.
 He didn’t have me do a colposcopy or biopsy because he told me it wasn’t necessary.
 From 2011 to now, I’ve always had a pap smear yearly, which always comes out negative, so I’ve never been worried.